buildspace/buildspace-projects/Polygon_ENS/en/Section_1/Lesson_4_Sell_Domains_As_NFTs.md

 </svg>
 ```

 Kind of looks like an HTML file, yeah?
-You don’t need to need to know how to ***write*** SVGs.
+You don’t need to know how to ***write*** SVGs.
 There are lots of tools that will let you make them for free.
 I used Figma to make this one.

 Head to [this](https://www.svgviewer.dev/) website and paste in the code above to see it.
 Feel free to mess around with it.